 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The organization is exposed to interest rate risk arising through its investment portfolio held in bonds with fixed interest rates, resulting in changes in fair value of the bonds as market interest rates for similar bonds change.
+The organization is exposed to interest rate risk arising through its investment portfolio held in bond funds with fixed interest rates, resulting in changes in fair value of the bonds as market interest rates for similar bonds change.

 The Foundation manages its interest rate risk through limiting funds invested in bonds.
 The Foundation's investment manager invests in bonds either directly or indirectly by investing in short term income funds.
-At March 31, 2020, 9.7% of its investments were held in bond funds.
+At March 31, 2021, 54% of its investments were held in bond funds and fixed instruments.